 Published four times a year

-Published for the AAS by Cambridge University Press, the Journal of Asian Studies has long been recognized as the most authoritative and prestigious publication in the field of Asian Studies.
+Published for the AAS by Duke University Press, the Journal of Asian Studies has long been recognized as the most authoritative and prestigious publication in the field of Asian Studies.

 Published three times a year